matteocargnelutti/netlify-functions-session-cookie/README.md

 ```

 ### getSession(context: Object)
-`getSession()` takes a `context` object from the function handler as an argument a returns a reference to `context.clientContext.sessionCookieData`, which is where parsed session data live.
+`getSession()` takes a `context` object from a Netlify Function handler as an argument a returns a reference to `context.clientContext.sessionCookieData`, which is where parsed session data live.

 If `context.clientContext.sessionCookieData` doesn't exist, it is going to be created on the fly.